 - 1. Comparative Philosophy of Education

 - 2. Psychology in Education

 - 3. Education and Society

 - 4. Educational Research Methodology

 - 5. Statistical Analysis

 - 6. Islamic Education

-- 7. Islam Wasathiyah (mandatory course offered at the Faculty of Islamic Studies)
+- 7. Wasatiyya Islam in a Globalized World

 Elective Courses

 Master of Arts in Education students must take two elective courses of their choice.